dh219/toshack/README.md

 The machine code files are compiled using vasm from source files.
 Examples are included.
 The obvious one is the TT-RAM detection routine based on work by Anders Granlund and released under the GPLv2.

 ## make
-The build environment is anticipated to be GNU/Linux using Vincent Rivère's packaged Atari-Mint GCC toolkit and the Motorola syntax vasm assembler, although if you have an appropriate gcc and vasmm68k_mot in your path, this should work on any Posix-ish system.
+The build environment is anticipated to be GNU/Linux with gcc and the Motorola syntax vasm assembler, although if you have an appropriate gcc and vasmm68k_mot in your path, this should work on any Posix-ish system.

 By default runnning 'make' will build the patcher program and its dependencies and then will run patcher to produce the OUTPUT file from the INPUT file.